Peripheral Artery Disease (P.A.D)

 Peripheral Artery Disease

-P.A.D. is a disease in which plaque builds up in the arteries that carry blood to your limbs.
+Peripheral Artery Disease (P.A.D) is a disease in which plaque builds up in the arteries that carry blood to your limbs.
 The plaque buildup, or atherosclerosis, can harden and limit blood flow.
 The limited blood flow can cause many symptoms.
 If the blockage remains in the peripheral arteries in the legs, it can cause pain, changes in skin color, sores or ulcers and difficulty walking.
 Total loss of circulation to the legs and feet can cause gangrene and loss of a limb.

-What are the symptoms of P.A.D?
+What are the symptoms of Peripheral Artery Disease?

 Symptoms include but are not limited to: